QuantEcon/lecture-python-advanced.myst/_sources/black_litterman.md

 Now, we can give a regularization interpretation of the Black-Litterman portfolio recommendation.

-To this end, simplify first the equation {eq}`mix-views` characterizing the Black-Litterman recommendation
+To this end, first  simplify the equation {eq}`mix-views` that characterizes the Black-Litterman recommendation

 $$
 \begin{aligned}